grafana/k6-docs/src/data/markdown/docs/02 javascript api/03 k6-crypto/01-createHash- algorithm -.md

 ---
-title: "createHash( algorithm )"
+title: 'createHash( algorithm )'
-description: "Create a Hasher object, allowing the user to add data to hash multiple times, and extract hash digests along the way."
+description: 'Create a Hasher object, allowing the user to add data to hash multiple times, and extract hash digests along the way.'
 ---

 Creates a hashing object that can then be fed with data repeatedly, and from which you can extract a hash digest whenever you want.